bromodachi/SimpleWebServer/ReadMe.md

 ```
 This will give you an O(N) solution but the space will be O(N).
 We can still do better.

-A better approach would be..just using a simple for loop.
-This will give you O(N) but space will be O(1).
+A better approach would be...just using a simple for loop.
+This will give you O(N) but the space will be constant(O(1)).
 ```java
 private int calculateFibonacci(int n) {
 	if (n <= -1) {